Shkarlatov/metamod-httpd/README.md

 Searching for files in directories depends on their order in the settings

+Set `sv_downloadurl "http://localhost/"`  or your public ip address for working fastdl.

+WARNING!!!

+The plugin was developed only for local play. public use is fraught with vulnerabilities and server hijacking.
+Directories and files specified in the config will be available without checking access rights!!!

 ## Build instructions
 ### Checking requirements
 There are several software requirements for building HTTPD: